Attention Deficit Hyperactivity Disorder (ADHD)

 - Poor time management and unreliability

-- Socially inappropriate comments and behaviours, or talking too much
+- Blurting out socially inappropriate comments, talking over people, or talking too much

 - Being overly busy and overcommitted